Lady has hope to become a fashion icon but cancer is a problem

-Timi Dakolo joined the campaign to raise money for Rachel Nengi Fubara who needs it for a cancer surgery.
+Rachel Nengi Fubara needs a sum of N12 million for a surgery to help cure her of cancer.

-A GoFundMe profile created in her favour summarised a need for a sum of N12 million for a surgery expected to be carried out in India.
+A GoFundMe profile was created to help gather money for her treatment.
+The sum of N12 million is needed for a surgery expected to be carried out in India.

 Her challenge began in the year 2015 when she was serving as a corps member.
 She had noticed a lump in her groin and sought medical advice.